nima101/nima101.github.io/_posts/2020-03-10-kqueue_server.md

 }
 {% endhighlight %}

-Then we enter the event loop where we handle incomming connections and send/receive messages.
+Then we enter the event loop where we handle incoming connections and send/receive messages.

 <br/>